PlaidWeb/Canimus/README.md

 * `artist`: The releasing artist of this album (also known as "album artist").
 It defaults to the name of the containing `artist`.
 If no such name is specified, it is up to the consumer how to display the album-level attribution.
 * `subtitle`: The subtitle of the album
+* `genre`: A human-readable plaintext arbitrary description of what sort of music they think the listener may identify it as
 * `copyright`: The copyright information of the album
 * `license`: Any additional license information, e.g. `"CC by-nc-sa"`